"The Eighteenth Brumaire": a masterpiece of Marxism

 Meanwhile, the leaders of the social-democratic, or ‘Red’, party complacently declared to their supporters that all they needed to do was wait until the second Sunday of May 1852, the date of new elections, when they would conquer at the ballot box.

 Sadly, that joyful day would never arrive.
-In November Bonaparte began a campaign of pre-emptive arrests against known republicans and socialist, and on 2 December 1851 he filled the streets with soldiers and dissolved what remained of parliament.
+In November Bonaparte began a campaign of pre-emptive arrests against known republicans and socialists, and on 2 December 1851 he filled the streets with soldiers and dissolved what remained of parliament.
 It was this coup that Marx refers to as the “18th Brumaire of Louis Bonaparte”, in reference to the date of the French republican calendar on which Napoleon I seized power in 1799.

 In spite of all the means at its disposal, at every turn the social democracy had proved incapable of leading the masses to power.
 Marx identified the most important reason for this failure not only in the flawed ideas or character of the social-democratic leaders, but the class contradiction at the heart of the social democracy itself: the subordination of the proletarian party to the leadership of the petty bourgeoisie and the limitation of its fight to transform society “within the bounds of the petty bourgeoisie”.